What is Commissioning?

 What else do I need to know?

 Commissioning is the official authorization by FCM that the commissioned member is in good standing with FCM.

-Commissioned members are responsible for their own liability insurance and their own professional license(s).
+Commissioned members are responsible for their own liability insurance.